BIO103 - Contemporary Issues in Biology

 BIO248 - General Ecology

 This course is a general survey of the basic structure of the peripheral and autonomic nervous systems, sensory receptors and special sense organs, the endocrine system, the cardiovascular system, the lymphatic system, the respiratory system, the digestive system, the urinary system, the reproductive system, human embryonic development, and metabolism.
-Prerequisite: BIO 230 and Admission into the CCAC Nursing Program.
+Prerequisites: BIO 230 and admission into the Community College of Allegheny County nursing program.
 Three lecture-hours and three laboratory-hours weekly.
 (4 crs.)
 Fall and spring.

 A comparative study of the vertebrate organs and organ systems of animals in the phylum chordata, this course places emphasis on evolutionary changes.
 Prerequisites: BIO 120 and BIO 215.
 Three lecture-hours and three laboratory-hours weekly.
 (4 crs.)
 Fall odd years